-A statement of diversity, equity, and inclusion (DEI) in your syllabus is a great way to set a tone of inclusivity and respect in the classroom.
-Articulating your values regarding diversity, equity, and inclusion and how they contribute to your teaching philosophy conveys your commitment to support the success and development of students from diverse backgrounds.
+A statement of diversity, equity, inclusion, and belonging (DEIB) in your syllabus is a great way to set a tone of inclusivity and respect in the classroom.
+Articulating your values regarding diversity, equity, inclusion, and belonging and how they contribute to your teaching philosophy conveys your commitment to support the success and development of students from diverse backgrounds.
 The statement must be personal and reflect the instructor's commitments to how they aim to create a culture of inclusion for students.
 The statement is a great way to welcome diverse perspectives, set communication standards of engagement, and honor students' backgrounds and experiences.
-A DEI syllabus statement can also be helpful by referencing it throughout the term when addressing instances of racism and other forms of oppression during class time.
+A DEIB syllabus statement can also be helpful by referencing it throughout the term when addressing instances of racism and other forms of oppression during class time.

-This page provides a series of resources to help you craft or build upon your DEI syllabus statement.
+This page provides a series of resources to help you craft or build upon your DEIB syllabus statement.

 CETL provides additional resources on Inclusive Teaching Practices, such as the Inclusive Teaching Program and Syllabus Tools.

 The following recommendations were adapted from the Yale Poorvu Center for Teaching and Learning's website on Diversity Statements:

 Practice Instrospection - Writing a diversity statement is like writing a teaching philosophy statement in that it requires a self-reflective process.
 Instructors might consider their own background and perspectives when crafting statements that will represent their philosophical and ethical viewpoints for class.

 Consider Models - Instructors can consider the larger structure and tone of the syllabus to imagine how a diversity statement may be positioned for a syllabus' tone and impact.